 Suppose that \(X\) is a random variable in \(S\) with reliability function \(F\) for \((S, \rta)\).

-Recall that a positive measure \(\mu\) on a topological group \((S, \cdot)\) is relatively invariant if \(\mu(x A) = F(x) \mu(A)\) for \(x \in S\) and \(A \in \ms{S}\) where \(F: S \to [0, \infty)\) is measurable (see the book by Halmos).
+As with the other terms from reliability that we have used, exponential distribution and memoryless distribution are used in an abstract sense.
+Recall that a positive measure \(\mu\) on a measurable group \((S, \cdot)\) is relatively invariant if \(\mu(x A) = F(x) \mu(A)\) for \(x \in S\) and \(A \in \ms{S}\) where \(F: S \to [0, \infty)\) is measurable (see the book by Halmos).
 So an exponential distribution is simply a relatively invariant probability measure, but on a semigroup rather than a group.

 If \(X\) has an exponential distribution on \((S, \cdot)\) then \(X\) has a memoryless distribution on \((S, \cdot)\).

-Generalizing \(\rta\), recall that the relation \(\rta_A\) associated with \(A \in \ms S\) is defined by \(x \rta_A y\) if and only if \(y \in A x\), so that \(y = x a \) for some \(a \in A\).
-In terms of the relations associated with \((S, \cdot)\), the exponential and memoryless properties have the form \begin{align*} \P(x \rta_A X \mid x \rta X) &= \P(X \in A), \quad x \in S, \, A \in \ms S \\ \P(x y \rta X \mid x \rta X) & = \P(y \rta X), \quad x, \, y \in S \end{align*} Sepcializing further, if \((S, \cdot)\) is a positive semigroup, so that the associated relation is a partial order \(\preceq\), the exponential property and memoryless properties have the more familiar form \begin{align*} \P(X \in x A \mid X \succeq x) &= \P(X \in A), \quad x \in S, \, A \in \ms S \\ \P(X \succeq x y \mid X \succeq x) &= \P(X \succeq y), \quad x, \, y \in S \end{align*} As usual, the right zero semigroup provides an extreme example:
+Generalizing the relation \(\rta\), recall that the relation \(\rta_A\) associated with \(A \in \ms S\) is defined by \(x \rta_A y\) if and only if \(y \in x A\), so that \(y = x a \) for some \(a \in A\).
+In terms of the relations associated with \((S, \cdot)\), the exponential and memoryless properties have the form \begin{align*} \P(x \rta_A X \mid x \rta X) &= \P(X \in A), \quad x \in S, \, A \in \ms S \\ \P(x y \rta X \mid x \rta X) & = \P(y \rta X), \quad x, \, y \in S \end{align*} Sepcializing further, if \((S, \cdot)\) is a positive semigroup, so that the associated relation is a partial order \(\preceq\), the exponential property and memoryless properties have the more familiar form \begin{align*} \P(X \in x A \mid X \succeq x) &= \P(X \in A), \quad x \in S, \, A \in \ms S \\ \P(X \succeq x y \mid X \succeq x) &= \P(X \succeq y), \quad x, \, y \in S \end{align*} Here are alternative formulations of the exponential and memoryless properties:

 Suppose again that \(X\) is a random variable in \(S\).